-Concentration: At December 31, 2012 and 2011, approximately 7% and 8% of the Plan's investment assets were invested in First Busey Corporation common stock, respectively.
+Concentration: At both December 31, 2013 and 2012, approximately 7% of the Plan's investment assets were invested in First Busey Corporation common stock.

 Notes Receivable from Participants: Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Delinquent participant loans are reclassified as distributions based upon the terms of the Plan document.